petejonze/OpenVisSim/README.md

 [Chow-Wing-Bom, H., Dekker, T. M., Jones, P. R. (2020).
 The worse eye revisited: Evaluating the impact of asymmetric peripheral vision loss on everyday function, Vision Research, 169, 49-57. doi:[10.1016/j.visres.2019.10.012]](https://www.sciencedirect.com/science/article/abs/pii/S0042698920300304)

 ### Acknowledgments
-Development of the simulator was supported by Moorfields Eye Charity (#R170003A) and by the NIHR Biomedical Research Centre located at (both) Moorfields Eye Hospital and UCL Institute of Ophthalmology
+Development of the simulator was supported by Moorfields Eye Charity (#R170003A) and by the NIHR Biomedical Research Centre located at (both) Moorfields Eye Hospital and UCL Institute of Ophthalmology.

 ### Contact me
 For any questions/comments, feel free to email me at: peter.jones@city.ac.uk